 Tim De Chant weighed in with a definitive op-ed arguing about the infuriatingly ubiquitous trend amongst architects (and renderers): Drawing totally unrealistic gardens atop planned structures.
 De Chant's takedown-both technical and cultural-was one of our favorite posts of the year.

-We delved into a Chinese plan to build the world's tallest building this year, questioning the practicality of the design, and discovered the political and economic currents lurking behind the plan.
+We delved into a Chinese plan to build the world's tallest building this year, questioning the practicality of the

-In a year defined by questions about climate change and intensifying storms, this post was a great explainer on emerging ideas about the "living infrastructure" that could save cities from the rising tides.
+In a year defined by questions about climate change and intensifying storms, this post was a great explainer on emerging ideas about the "living

 When Steve Jobs presented the initial design for his donut-like headquarters to the Cupertino City Council, in 2011, he described the building as a reaction against suburban office parks.
 "We've come up with a design that puts 12,000 people in one building; which sounds a bit odd," he said.
 "But we've seen these office parks with a lot of buildings, and they get pretty boring pretty fast.
 We'd like to do something better."
 The question, though, is better for whom?

 Nicola Twilley pointed us in the direction of a long-lost piece of "mythical subterranean meat infrastructure."
 The forgotten cow tunnels beneath Manhattan were once used to transport cows (and uh, steak) below the city's Meatpacking district.

 At joint press conferences in New York and Chicago this fall, the Council on Tall Buildings and Urban Habitat -a Chicago-based nonprofit-announced its decision to crown the One World Trade Center as the tallest building in the United States, beating out the Windy City's Willis Tower by mere feet of spire.